bioidiap/docs/doc/tutorial.rst

 -  For a start, you should read the :ref:`bob.learn.linear`, which is able to perform subspace projections like PCA and LDA.

--  Multi-Layer Perceptron (MLP) Machines and Trainers are provided within the :ref:`bob.learn.mlp` package.

--  :ref:`bob.learn.libsvm` are provided though a bridge to `LibSVM`_.

 -  Generating strong classifiers by Boosting Strong Classifiers weak classifiers is provided by :ref:`bob.learn.boosting`.